 Anything that he did with classified information beyond that point, other than an authorized meeting with a governmental agency, is 100% illegal.

-Uh you know, Patrick Fitzgerald is not a stupid person.
+You know, Patrick Fitzgerald is not a stupid person.

 I assume the Columbia professor is not a dumb guy.

-The idea that that these people that here we were pounding away every night, predicting that this book was going to end up being a disaster and put him in serious legal jeopardy, and that they still allowed him to do it and then allowed him to go do these interviews.
+The idea that these people that here we were pounding away every night, predicting that this book was going to end up being a disaster and put him in serious legal jeopardy, and that they still allowed him to do it and then allowed him to go do these interviews.

 It's everything we said would happen.